Emerson/emerson.github.io/src/content/emberjs-with-xstate.md

 ### What Are the Benefits of State Machines?

-* It forces us to reconcile component design upfront
+* It forces us to reconcile component design upfront by considering all the states we want our component to handle
 * It’s a framework agnostic way of defining presentational state
 * It’s easy to unit test
 * You can generate state diagrams from the code you write
 * Template code can be greatly simplified
-* It eliminates emergent states in favour of explicit states
+* **It eliminates emergent states in favour of explicit states**; as an example, if you have two boolean states on a component `isSaving` and `isError`, you actually have four states to consider.

 ### What Are the Drawbacks?